agile-ts/documentation/docs/main/StyleGuide.md

 Our rest calls live here.

-**For Instance** in the `todo.routes.ts` we make a rest call to add a TODO to our database in our backend.
+**For Instance** in the `todo.routes.ts` we make a rest call to add a TODO to our database in the backend.

 ```ts title="todo.routes.ts in 📁todo"
 import {TodoInterface} from "./todo.interface";